Senake Bandaranayake: Career

-After returning from Europe in 1974, he joined University of Kelaniya in 1975 as a senior lecturer at archeology department until he retired as a senior professor in 2003.
+After returning from Europe in 1974, he joined University of Kelaniya in 1975 as a senior lecturer at its archeology department until he retired as a senior professor in 2003.
 He later became emeritus professor, head of archeology department, and vice chancellor.
-He established Postgraduate Institute of Archaeology in 1987 and served it's director until 1997.
+He established Postgraduate Institute of Archaeology in 1987 and served as its director until 1997.

 Prior to his retirement, he formed archaeological team at University of Kelaniya for graduate students to conduct research.
 He worked at Sigiriya for eighteen years, during which he built monumental work of Harry Charles Purvis Bell and Senarath Paranavithana.

 Diplomatic career

-He served on various capacities during his diplomatic career, including Ambassadors of Sri Lanka to France and to UNESCO in 1999, and Ambassadors of Sri Lanka to Bhutan.
-He was also appointed as Sri Lankan High Commissioner to India from 2000 to 2002.
+He served in various capacities during his diplomatic career, including Ambassadors of Sri Lanka to France and to UNESCO in 1999, and Ambassadors of Sri Lanka to Bhutan.
+He was also appointed Sri Lankan High Commissioner to India from 2000 to 2002.
 During his diplomatic career, he established National Centre for Advocacy Studies (NCAS), an advocacy resource institute in South Asia.

 He was one of the three final candidates nominated by the government of Sri Lanka for the post of Director General of the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 Death

-He died in sleep on March 2, 2015.
+He died in his sleep on March 2, 2015.